lockss/lockss-rtd-manual/docs/installing/installer.rst

 During this phase, :program:`install-lockss` runs a series of tests to verify that the K3s node is operational.

-.. rubric:: Label
+.. rubric:: Heading

-This phase begins with the label :guilabel:`Testing the K3s node...`.
+This phase begins with the heading :guilabel:`Testing the K3s node...`.

 .. rubric:: Steps